Mysterious Ghost Words That Only Exist in Dictionaries

 “Mountweazel” is an example of when a ghost word is both a fictional person and an intentional creation.
 In mountweazel’s case, it was a purposeful reference to a fictional character in the fourth edition of The New Columbia Encyclopedia.
 Referencing fake people was a common tactic used to catch copyright infringement.
 If “mountweazel” showed up in another resource, the organizers of The New Columbia Encyclopedia would know that someone was copying them.

 The entry was about a fictional woman named Lillian Virginia Mountweazel.
 She was a fountain designer who became a photographer.
 After becoming a photographer, she used government grants to publish photo essays about absurd subject matters, such as rural American mailboxes.
+When you unscramble letters in "mountweazel," you get such gems as zonulae, automen, and lomenta.

 This one is unique, as “morse” is a real word.
 Morse code, named after inventor Samuel Morse in 1838, is a form of communication using dots and dashes.
 The issue is that words can have many definitions.
 And sometimes the definitions aren’t real.
 That’s what happened with “morse.”